AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 9. Reboot the console.

 <p class="note-yellow">
-  Take care not to send something offensive on custom online services such as Pretendo Network.
+  Do not send something offensive on custom online services such as Pretendo Network.
   You may get banned from those services for doing so.
 </p>